MrJohnWeez/VR-Excavator-Simulator/readme.md

 9. **Deploy app to Steam**

-    Release VR excavator simulator game on steam as a alpha/beta app.
+    Release VR excavator simulator game on steam as an alpha/beta app.
 The app will most likely be free while in the beta stages.

 ![Milestones Timeline](Milestones_Timeline.jpeg)